 How Therapy Can Help

 Therapy is an effective way to deal with many issues that arise with addiction, including psychological addiction.
 People can participate in many different types of therapy such as group, cognitive behavioral, and individual.

 In all cases, therapy helps people get to the root cause of their addiction.
 The goal is to break that dependency and get them to see that they can live normal lives.
 Group therapy shows them that others suffer from the same problems that they do.
 Individual therapy lets people work alone with a trained professional, giving them the attention that they deserve.

 Don’t Let Physical and Psychological Dependence Keep You From Getting Help

 Breaking both physical and mental dependency starts with detox.
 Visiting a detox center first helps you to build a strong foundation for the rest of your rehab experience.
-At Serenity House Detox, we offer a number of detox services such as:
+At Serenity House Detox & Recovery, we offer a number of detox services such as: